 Leveraging Gamification in Your Distributed Energy Resource Management System (DERMS)

 The utility industry is at a crossroads that will redefine the industry for the future.
 The distributed energy resources (DERs) market is projected to reach a market value of $532.3b by 2027, pushed in no small part by a burgeoning prosumer base eager for personal energy production.
 That market includes electric vehicles (EV) and EV batteries, both of which are growing at an exponential rate that will further challenge a balanced grid.
-Likewise, global decarbonization efforts have positioned utilities as the frontline in mitigating the impact of climate change through direct action, including demand response programs and more to conserve usage and curb carbon emissions.
+Likewise, global decarbonization efforts have positioned utilities as the frontline in mitigating the impact of climate change through direct action, including demand flexibility programs and more to conserve usage and curb carbon emissions.
 With the right distributed energy resource management system (DERMS), gamifying environmentalism has proven useful at encouraging public support and participation in green initiatives, including DER and demand response programs.

 What is Gamification?